dotnet/csharplang/proposals/collection-expression-arguments.md

 with the following 'args' to pass along to control the final instance, and then the subsequent elements used to populate it.
 For example, the first line "creates a list of strings with a capacity 'arg' of two times the count of the values about to be spread into it"

+## Option 3: `new(...arguments...) [...elements...]`

+The design here would play off of how `new(...) { v1, v2, ... }` can already instantiate a target collection type and supply initial collection values.
+The arguments in the `new(...)` clause would be passed to the constructor if creating a new instance, or as the initial arguments if calling a *create method*.
+We would allow a single *comparer* argument if creating a new `IDictionary<,>` or `IReadOnlyDictionary<,>`.

+There are several downsides to this idea, as enumerated in the initial *weaknesses* section.
+First, there is a general concern around syntax appearing outside of the `[...]` section.
+We want the `[...]` to be instantly recognizable, which is not the case if there is a `new(...)` appearing first.
+Second, seeing the `new(...)` strongly triggers the view that this is simply an implicit-object-creation.
+And, while somewhat true for the case where a constructor *is* actually called (like for `Dictionary<,>`) it is misleading when calling a *create method*, or creating an interface.
+Finally, there is general apprehension around using `new` at all as there is a feeling of redundancy around both the `new` indicating a new instance, *and* `[...]` indicating a new instance.